alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

   + Run `C:\Installation\UpdateAADSyncRule.ps1`

 ### Validate AD sync
+This step is optional and is intended for bulk-adding users once a TRE has been deployed.

 + Generating user CSV file
   + Make a new copy of the user details template file from `C:\Installation\user_details_template.csv` on the SHM DC1 domain controller.